FuelLabs/fuel-specs/src/vm/index.md

 1. `$pc` and `$is` are set to the start of the input's `predicate` field.
 1. `$ggas` and `$cgas` are set to `tx.gasLimit`.

 Predicate verification will fail if gas is exhausted during execution.
-Additionally, if `predicate.gasUsed` is nonzero, a check will be performed to ensure that less than `predicate.gasUsed` gas is consumed:
+Additionally, a check will be performed to ensure that less than `predicate.gasUsed` gas is consumed:

 ```pseudo
 if $cgas < tx.gasLimit - predicate.gasUsed {